Think You Understand Relationships? Think Again.

 Relationships feel intuitive.
 Your emotions feel real.
 And you trust your instincts.

 But relationships and emotions are anything but intuitive.
-Your feelings are real but they aren’t always true.
-And instincts are often based on bad wiring.
+Your feelings are real, but they aren’t always true.
+And instincts are often based on a faulty autopilot.

 Most of us assume we’ll recognize unhealthy dynamics when we see them.
 If something is wrong, it’ll feel wrong.
-If someone is manipulating us, we’ll know.
-If a relationship is unhealthy, the problems will show.
+If someone is manipulating us, we’ll know it.
+If a relationship is unhealthy, it’ll have problems.

 Unfortunately, that’s not how any of this works.